/cmux-agents

 list_agents/my_agentsbefore sending follow-ups — surface ids drift - If

-wait_fororget_agent_statedisagrees with the visible pane orlist_surfaces, useread_screen/list_surfacesto adjudicate FR-06 and report the registry mismatch - When the agent finishes, read output IMMEDIATELY — don't wait for the user to ask
+wait_fororget_agent_statedisagrees with the visible pane, useread_screento adjudicate FR-06 - When the agent finishes, read output IMMEDIATELY — don't wait for the user to ask

 - After system events (Mac wake, BrainBar restart, network change, ANY cmux restart): inspect active workers via